wongkx/portfolio-iro/_posts/2017-05-29-bloc-experience.md

 ### The Beginning

 To be honest, before I even enrolled, I found the information lacking or inconsistent.
-One of the Bloc page suggests 25 hrs per week if I choose a medium pace, while another Bloc page says 20 hrs, but I was later told by a person that 15 hours should suffice.
+One of the Bloc page suggests 25 hrs per week if I choose a medium pace, while another Bloc page says 20 hrs, but I was later told by a staff that 15 hours should suffice.
 But, look at my progress bar, it seems I might need to spend 30 hours per week if I want to complete everything by end of this year.
-And the staff was not always as responsive, or that I'd get a different staff so I'd have to repeat my questions.
+The staff was not always as responsive, and sometimes I'd get a different staff so I'd have to repeat my questions.

 The first month was overwhelming and frustrating.
 Before I begin even learning anything at all, there seems to be tons of stuff flying my way.
 It might be better to have a syllabus that tells me what's going on.
 When I get an email invite from Code School, I had no idea it was an invite from Bloc.
 And then there's a bunch of stuff I was introduced to, while the most important one - Git console - has no instruction on where/how to get (I see today they added it).
 So, at the beginning, I was actually using VI editor to code in the Git shell, and when my mentor opened and checked my code, it looks like a tornado had ripped through it.
 And then later it broke and I'd had to use Git for Windows and a Powershell to launch the server, which seemed like a hack.
 I almost lost hope at that point :)